Marcel Berlins: Personal life

-In 2005, Berlins married Lisa Forrell, a corporate lawyer and theatre director.
-Together they wrote the play Best of Motives (2002), examining how antiterrorism laws, passed following the September 11 attacks, could be used to subvert the values they were supposed to protect.
-The couple owned several properties, including a flat in Paris, a spacious mansion-block apartment in Bloomsbury (West End of London), and an old house in Provence, close to where Berlins had spent his childhood.
+In 2005, Berlins married Lisa Forrell, a lawyer and theatre director.
+Their jointly-authored play, Best of Motives (2002), considered the unintended impact of anti-terrorism legislation, passed after the September 11 attacks.
+They had homes in Paris, London and Provence.

 Death

 Berlins died on 31 July 2019, following a brain haemorrhage.

 Dr Paul Lashmar of the Department of Journalism at City, University of London, said: "Marcel really was a brilliant commentator on the law.
 He made it accessible to the ordinary reader.
 And what’s more, he did so with a sense of humanity.
 His wonderful writing will be missed."

 Berlins is survived by his widow and a stepson and a stepdaughter.